apichef/sarala-laravel/docs/guide/links.md

 ### Conditionally add a link

 You may use `when` method to add a link to Links collection conditionally.
-It accepts a boolean as the first parameter and [Link](/guide/link.md) instance as the second parameter.
+It accepts a boolean as the first parameter and [Link](/guide/link.md) instance or a closure returns a [Link](/guide/link.md) instance as the second parameter.

 ```php
 use Sarala\Http\Requests\ApiRequestAbstract;